-There is not (yet) a program specifically designed to produce global notation, but there are several programs that can help with various stages of the process.
-Each program provides its own manual or tutorials, and this website doesn’t attempt to teach you how to use them: it just discusses ways of using the software for the specific purpose of producing global notation.
+There is not (yet) a program specifically designed to produce Global Notation, but there are several programs that can help with various stages of the process.
+Each program provides its own manual or tutorials, and this website doesn’t attempt to teach you how to use them: it just discusses ways of using the software for the specific purpose of producing Global Notation.

 In many cases, sound analysis software can measure pitch accurately, but only if the music is limited to a single pitch sounding at a time.
 Even then, the software makes mistakes which need to be corrected manually.

-A graph generated by a computer is not a piece of global notation in itself.
+A graph generated by a computer is not a piece of Global Notation in itself.
 It needs to be converted or annotated in ways that bring out the musical features we wish to specify.
 Various sound analysis programs do allow you to adapt and annotate the graph in certain ways, but you’ll have more control over the final appearance if you export the graph into a graphics program and do the annotating there.

 Before running a recording through a sound analysis program, you’ll probably want to edit the sound file itself, if only to cut it down to the excerpt that you want to notate.
 A useful program for this is Audacity, which gives you a “picture” of the recording in the form of a waveform graph from which you can select and delete unwanted sections.
-(Audacity is also one of the many programs that allow you to play back the recording slowly without changing pitch, as an aid to aural transcription.)
+Audacity is also one of the many programs that allow you to play back the recording slowly without changing pitch, as an aid to aural transcription.

 As you’ll see, you can also apply a wide range of other effects to the recording, some of which can make it work better with the sound analysis software in some cases.
-For instance, “Equalization” and “Noise Removal” can help highlight the sounds you want the software to recognize by downplaying any distracting background sounds.
+For instance, “Equalization” and “Noise Removal” can help highlight the sounds you want the software to recognise by downplaying any distracting background sounds.
 The only way to see about this is to experiment.